-“[Kids] have a topic, you don’t talk about it, and, eventually, they may start to believe that it’s not a real thing or a real topic,” says Memory.
+“[When kids] ask a question and you don’t talk about it, eventually they may start to believe that it’s not a real thing,” says Memory.
 “Then, when people of color start to talk about issues, they think, Oh, that’s not real, which not only minimizes what the other person is saying but also makes them unable to validate any racial obstacles for anyone else because, for them, it was such an unaddressed topic that it doesn’t exist.”

 Lockhart points out a simple, beautiful truth: People aren’t all the same.
 This is a very good thing.

 “We look, dress, act, speak, and do things differently,” she says.
 “That’s what makes our world and our country so amazing.
 The problem is when we treat people negatively and poorly due to these differences.
 We can accept that we are all part of the human race while acknowledging that people also have different cultural, ethnic, and geographic influences and backgrounds.”

 Ignoring our differences and pretending they don’t exist helps no one.
 The sooner that parents — and children — understand this, the better off they’ll be.